Trump Aides Galled by Criticism of Their Awful Rob Porter Response

 A day after White House staff secretary Rob Porter resigned following reports that his two ex-wives accused him of domestic violence, Deputy Press Secretary Raj Shah made a rare admission, saying the White House “could have done better” in its response.

 President Trump was reportedly annoyed by this admission from Shah, who was filling in for his vacationing boss.
-When she returned for Monday’s briefing, Press Secretary Sarah Huckabee Sanders reestablished the usual Trump administration’s usual tone: indignation even when confronted by evidence of their own wrongdoing.
+When she returned for Monday’s briefing, Press Secretary Sarah Huckabee Sanders reestablished the Trump administration’s usual tone: indignation even when confronted by evidence of their own wrongdoing.

 Sanders did agree that “there are things that we could have done better,” but she proceeded to spin Shah’s remark into a general commitment to make America a little greater every day.
 “I think every day we come to work and we hope to do a better job than we did the day before,” she said.